John Graves Ford Memorial Hospital

-John Graves Ford Memorial Hospital was located on West Main Street in Georgetown, Kentucky.
+John Graves Ford Memorial Hospital is a former medical center on West Main Street in Georgetown, Kentucky.

-In 1916, John Graves Ford, a grandson of Mrs. John B. Graves, was stricken with appendicitis.
-He was taken to a hospital in Lexington where he later died after a brief illness.
-To forestall the possibility of future occurrences, Mrs. Graves jump started funding for a new hospital by donating $35,000 that would serve as a memorial to her grandson.3 4 Construction on the new hospital began later that year and was finished by 1917.3
+John Graves Ford, a grandson of Mrs. John B. Graves, was stricken with appendicitis in Georgetown in 1916 and was taken to a hospital in Lexington where he later died.
+To forestall the possibility of future occurrences, Graves jumpstarted funding for a new, local hospital by donating $35,000 towards such a construction fund.
+3 4 Construction on the new medical center began later in the year and the John Graves Ford Memorial Hospital opened in 1917.
+3

-Asbestos abatement began in April 2006 and the hospital was demolished by May 2007.3
+Asbestos abatement of the hospital began in April 2006 and the building was razed by May 2007.
+3